cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 invoking the `updateValueFactory` delegate and thus ultimately the code that it calls.

 Let's start by looking into how `AddOrUpdate()` operates [internally](https://source.dot.net/#System.Collections.Concurrent/System/Collections/Concurrent/ConcurrentDictionary.cs,2e5ef5704344a309).
-The following steps are performed repeatedly until one succeeds.
+The following steps are performed repeatedly until one succeeds (or an exception occurrs).
-There are two cases to consider: (a) the entry already exists, (b) it does not.
+There are two cases to consider: either the entry already exists, or it does not.

 1. If the entry does not exist, the equivalent of `TryAdd()` is attempted.

 1.1.
 If that succeeds, `AddOrUpdate()` is complete.

 1.2.
 If it fails, another thread has concurrently created it and the
-     current one loops and then attempts to update the existing entry.
+     current thread loops and then attempts to update the existing entry, ending up the following case.

 2. If the entry does exist, the current value of it is stored as "oldValue".

 2.1.
-Then `updateValueFactory` is called and the value is stored as "newValue".
+Then `updateValueFactory` is invoked and the resulting value is stored as "newValue".

 2.2.
 For the key a lock is acquired.
 This lock is not distinct for each key - that would be
-     quite wasteful for large dictionaries - but each key belongs to a bucket and each bucket has a lock.
-That ensures at least some concurrency when actually updating entries, as not the complete dictionary is locked, but only "parts" of it (depending on the actual keys being accessed simultaneously).
+     quite wasteful for large dictionaries.
+As with most dictionary implementations a key belongs to a bucket and each bucket has its own lock.
+That ensures at least some concurrency when actually updating entries, as not the complete dictionary is locked, but only certain ranges of entries (depending on how keys that are being handled simultaneously are distributed).

 2.3.
-Holding the lock, the actual entry for the key is looked up (again).
+Holding the lock, the actual entry for the key is looked up again.
 Now the value of that
      entry is compared against "oldValue".

 2.3.1.
-If the values do not match (by virtue of
+If the values do not match (by virtue of `EqualityComparer<TValue>.Default`), another
-       `EqualityComparer<TValue>.Default`), another thread has concurrently modified the entry, and this thread has to retry from the beginning.
-Note that it is imported to not simply restart at 2. or 2.1.
-Because in the meantime the entry could have been removed by another thread, so that case 1. could be the right thing to attempt next.
+       thread has concurrently modified the entry, and this thread has to retry from the beginning.
+       Note that it is imported to not simply restart at step 2. or step 2.1.
+Because in the meantime the entry could have been removed by another thread, so that step 1. would be the right thing to attempt next.

 2.3.2.
 If the values do match, then no concurrent modification has happened and it is safe to
        replace the current value of the entry (again, which still is "oldValue") with "newValue".